GuoweiaaZhang/BDC/README.md

 └── README.md
 # 🚀 Quick Start

-We provide a sample dataset and a ready-to-run script so that users can quickly reproduce the results.
+A sample dataset and a ready-to-run script are provided to facilitate quick and easy implementation for users.

 1. **Preparing data**
 - Option 1: To help users get started quickly, we provide three pre-segmented sample sets of vibration signals from the PU dataset, corresponding to three different operating conditions: